w3c/wai-bcase/index.md

 A well-recognized example of how a brand can be affected is Microsoft.
 After long advocacy and some criticism by accessibility advocates [^11], Microsoft made a real and appreciable commitment to accessibility demonstrated by genuine engagement with stakeholders of all abilities.[^12] The resulting improvements to products and services have strengthened its overall brand image [^13], and accessibility efforts are now lauded in the community of people with disabilities.[^14]

-Barclay’s shared their approach to diversity and inclusion through the accessibility initiatives in their company and how that approach has made them a better company.
+Barclays shared their approach to diversity and inclusion through the accessibility initiatives in their company and how that approach has made them a better company.

 {::nomarkdown}
 {% include box.html type="start" h="4" title="Case Study: Barclays" class="" %}